brilam8/cse110-w21-group20/specs/onboard.md

   <li> <b>Jest,</b> which runs all of our Jest tests, covering unit testing for our application. </li>
 </ol>

+Code coverage percentage is also shown on the pull request as a comment after the Cypress and Jest tests are ran.
 If any one of these processes fail, the pull request will not be available to merge until the issues are fixed.

 In addition to these tests, we also use Codefactor for code quality and also have one final step in our build pipeline.
 We added automatic Electron application building into our pipeline, so whenever a pull request is made to update our web application,